 The Community Foundation of Western Massachusetts is the sponsor for Valley Gives Day, a 24-hour, online giving event for nonprofits in the Pioneer Valley.
 All you need do is go to our Valley Gives page, and you can make a gift to help us fund the work that is bolstering older adults.

 There are many ways in which we will make your gift count.

 We continue to provide a scholarship program—a safety net of sorts—for residents who outlive their assets, so that they can continue to stay in the place they call home.
-We also have a Staff Education Fund, through which we support employees who want to go back to school or take a class to enhance their careers or feed their minds.
+We also have a Team members Education Fund, through which we support employees who want to go back to school or take a class to enhance their careers or feed their minds.